 As a holder of our ADSs, you will only be able to exercise the voting rights with respect to the underlying ordinary shares in accordance with the provisions of the deposit agreement.
 Under the deposit agreement, you must vote by giving voting instructions to the depositary.
 Upon receipt of your voting instructions, the depositary will vote the underlying ordinary shares in accordance with these instructions.
-You will not be able to directly exercise your right to vote with respect to the underlying shares unless you withdraw the shares.
-Under our currently effective articles of association, the minimum notice period required for convening a general meeting is seven days.
+You will not be able to directly exercise your right to vote with respect to the underlying shares underlying shares in accordance with the sense instructions.
+You will not be able to directly exercise your right to vote with respect to the underlying shares underlying shares underlying shares underlying or convening a general meeting is seven days.
 When a general meeting is convened, you may not receive sufficient advance notice to withdraw the shares underlying your ADSs to allow you to vote with respect to any specific matter.
 If we ask for your instructions, the depositary will notify you of the upcoming vote and will arrange to deliver our voting materials to you.
-We cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your shares.
-In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for their manner of carrying out your voting instructions.
+We cannot assure you that you will receive the voting instructions or for their manner of carrying out your voting instructions.
 This means that you may not be able to exercise your right to vote and you may have no legal remedy if the shares underlying your ADSs are not voted as you requested.